-In 2010 he made his debut as Tristan in TRISTAN UND ISOLDE with Seattle Opera.
-Elsewhere across North America he has starred as (alphabetically by composer) Florestan in FIDELIO, Don José in CARMEN, Quint in THE TURN OF THE SCREW, Sly in Dusapin's FAUSTUS, THE LAST NIGHT, Sam in SUSANNAH, title role in Gounod's FAUST, Roméo in ROMÉO ET JULIETTE, Canio in PAGLIACCI, title role in WERTHER, Belmonte in DIE ENTFÜHRUNG AUS DEM SERAIL, Tamino in DIE ZAUBERFLÖTE, title role in LES CONTES D'HOFFMANN, Des Grieux in MANON LESCAUT, Rodolfo in LA BOHÈME, Pinkerton in MADAMA BUTTERFLY, Luigi in IL TABARRO, Cavaradossi in TOSCA, Bacchus in ARIADNE AUF NAXOS, Narraboth and Herod in SALOME, Polo in Tan Dun's MARCO POLO, Radamès in AÏDA, title role in DON CARLO, title role in OTELLO, Duca in RIGOLETTO, Manrico in IL TROVATORE, Erik in DER FLIEGENDE HOLLÄNDER, and Judge Danforth in Robert Ward's THE CRUCIBLE — with opera companies from Portland east to Portland west and Edmonton to El Paso, including Central City, Dallas, Winnipeg, Memphis, Toronto, Indianapolis, Buffalo and Atlanta.
+In 2010 he made his debut as Tristan in TRISTAN UND ISOLDE at Seattle Opera with Annalena Persson, Margaret Jane Wray and Greer Grimsley.
+Elsewhere across North America he has starred as (alphabetically by composer) Florestan in FIDELIO, Don José in CARMEN, Quint in THE TURN OF THE SCREW, Sly in Dusapin's FAUSTUS, THE LAST NIGHT, Sam in SUSANNAH, title role in Gounod's FAUST, Roméo in ROMÉO ET JULIETTE, Canio in PAGLIACCI, title role in WERTHER, Belmonte in DIE ENTFÜHRUNG AUS DEM SERAIL, Tamino in DIE ZAUBERFLÖTE, title role in LES CONTES D'HOFFMANN, Des Grieux in MANON LESCAUT, Rodolfo in LA BOHÈME, Pinkerton in MADAMA BUTTERFLY, Luigi in IL TABARRO, Cavaradossi in TOSCA, Bacchus in ARIADNE AUF NAXOS, Narraboth and Herod in SALOME, Polo in Tan Dun's MARCO POLO, Radamès in AÏDA, title role in DON CARLO, title role in OTELLO, Duca in RIGOLETTO, Manrico in IL TROVATORE, Erik in DER FLIEGENDE HOLLÄNDER, and Judge Danforth in Robert Ward's THE CRUCIBLE — with opera companies in Portland (Oregon) Portland (Maine) Edmonton, El Paso, Central City, Dallas, Winnipeg, Memphis, Toronto, Indianapolis, Buffalo, Wilmington and Atlanta.

-Concert highlights include Siegmund in DIE WALKÜRE (Act I) with the West Virginia Symphony and the Princeton University Orchestra; Tenor Solo/Doctor Marianus in Mahler's EIGHTH SYMPHONY with the Boston Philharmonic at Carnegie Hall; Sly in FAUSTUS, THE LAST NIGHT with the Radio Kamer Filharmonie at the Concertgebouw in Amsterdam, Holland; and he holds the record for most solo appearances with the New York Choral Society.
+Concert highlights include Siegmund in DIE WALKÜRE (Act I) with the West Virginia Symphony and the Princeton University Orchestra; Tenor Solo/Doctor Marianus in Mahler's Symphony #8 with the Boston Philharmonic at Boston Symphony Hall and Carnegie Hall; Sly in FAUSTUS, THE LAST NIGHT with the Radio Kamer Filharmonie at the Concertgebouw in Amsterdam, Holland; and he holds the record for most solo appearances with the New York Choral Society.

 Contact Adam or his agent via the Contact page for booking and availability.